bindreams/zint-bindings/docs/index.md

 	- ...and much more depending on the barcode type.

 Installation instructions and usage examples are available in [Getting Started](getting-started.md).

+## About this project
+This project is intended to be a faithful reproduction of the Zint API in Python.
+As such, it provides functionality not found in any other python package, but at the same time it's not particularly user-friendly.
+I hope that these bindings can function as a low-level foundation for a more pythonic library for symbol generation.

+At the same time, if you experience crashes, exceptions, or other particularly egregious behavior, or if you have an idea for a quality of life improvement that would be easy to implement in the current code framework, feel free to open up an issue.

 ## License
 <img align="right" width="150px" height="150px" src="https://www.apache.org/foundation/press/kit/img/the-apache-way-badge/Indigo-THE_APACHE_WAY_BADGE-rgb.svg">